MacMasters Beach, New South Wales

 It was named after Allan MacMaster who was one of the first land owners in this area in 1855 after coming to Australia in 1839 from Scotland.
 Locals often describe it as having a 'village feel' and strong sense of community.

+Notable residents

+Beryl Guertner who led Australian House and Garden for 25 years retired here with her partner in 1973.

+Max Judd who was a famous chess player who lived here for his entire life.
+He built a home on a 40 acre farm, alongside the beautiful Cockrone Lagoon.